Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 Super Mario Odyssey is a 3D Mario game for the Switch where Mario travels to different kingdoms collecting Power Moons and eventually goes to the Moon.
-Mario has the ability (via his hat Cappy) to capture certain enemies and objects to use their powers, but such objects tend to reset position after being uncaptured, so we will not be using them here.
+Mario has the ability (via his hat Cappy) to capture certain enemies and objects to use their powers, but such objects tend to reset their position after being uncaptured, so we will not be using them here.

 We make use of a Jaxi, poison, and timed platforms.
 A Jaxi is a statue lion that can be ridden safely across poison, which is a hazard that kills Mario.
 A timed switch makes some event happen for a specific amount of time.
 In our reduction, timed switch X makes platform X appear for just long enough for Mario to make a traversal.

-\begin{theorem} Collecting a Power Moon in a Super Mario Odyssey kingdom is \PSPACE-hard assuming no kingdom size limit. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:AllSelfClosingPspace}), where the target to reach is a Power Moon.
-The simulation of a symmetric self-closing door is shown in \figref{fig:smo-door}.
+\begin{theorem} Collecting a Power Moon in a Super Mario Odyssey kingdom is \PSPACE-hard assuming no kingdom size limit. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:planar-scd-pspace}), where the target to reach is a Power Moon. \figref{fig:smo-door} shows the simulation of a symmetric self-closing door.

-Mario goes from port 1 to port 2 by pressing timed switch A, riding the Jaxi to the right, and traversing platform A. This opens the port 3 to port 4 traversal while closing the port 1 to port 2 traversal.
-Mario cannot go to port 3 because of the wide gap, or to port 4 because platform B is gone.
+Mario goes from $1$ to $2$ by pressing timed switch A, riding the Jaxi to the right, and traversing platform A. This opens the $3 \to 4$ traversal while closing the $1 \to 2$ traversal.
+Mario cannot go to $3$ because of the wide gap, or to $4$ because platform B is gone.
 The Jaxi is required because the poison it is on is very wide.
-Mario cannot do anything useful if he tries to enter from port 2 or port 4 because the platforms would be gone.
-Mario goes from port 3 to port 4 in a similar manner. \end{proof}
+Mario cannot do anything useful if he tries to enter from $2$ or $4$ because the platforms would be gone.
+Mario goes from $3$ to $4$ in a similar manner. \end{proof}